 AMERICAN COOT – (Fulica americana)

-The HAWAIIAN COOT (Fulica alai) is very similar (see photos and video below) to the American coot and is considered by some as a subspecies.
-That coot is endemic to Hawaii, and is listed as endangered due to habitat loss and predation by animals such as the introduced mongoose, which eat their eggs and chicks.
+SIMILAR SPECIES: Hawaiian Coot, Eurasian Coot – The Hawaiian Coot (Fulica alai) is very similar (see photos and video below) to the American coot and is considered by some as a subspecies.

 This Hawaiian coot was observed at an accessible spot along a road and a bridge in Kailua, Oahu.